-The questions about working with patients include questions about the number of contacts with patients, whether these contacts are physical and whether the patients were potentially infected with COVID-19.
+The questions about working with patients include questions about the number of contacts, whether these contacts are physical and whether the patients had (suspicion of) COVID-19.

-With regard to contact with customers (e.g., passengers, students), respondents were asked about the number of direct contacts, the location of the contacts (indoors or outdoors) and whether their work involved using objects (e.g., goods) and materials (e.g., desks) that were also used by customers.
+With regard to contact with customers (e.g., passengers, students), respondents were asked about the number of contacts, the location of the contacts (indoors or outdoors) and whether their work involved using objects (e.g., goods) and materials (e.g., desks) that were also used by customers.

-Cooperation with colleagues included questions concerning the number of colleagues and/or supervisors with whom respondents worked per day, the location of their work (indoors or outdoors) and whether their work also involved physical contact with colleagues and whether they made shared use of objects (e.g., tools) and materials.
+Cooperation with colleagues included questions concerning the number of colleagues and/or supervisors with whom respondents worked per day, the location of their work (indoors or outdoors), whether their work also involved physical contact with colleagues, and whether they made shared use of objects (e.g., tools) and materials.

-Finally, two questions were included with regard to the use of public transport and whether it was possible to maintain a distance of 1.5 metres while using public transport.
-In the second measurement, respondents were also asked to indicate the number of hours per week that they used public transport for commuting to work.
-This question was developed for the NWCS-COVID-19.
+Finally, two questions were included in Wave 2 to Wave 4 about the use of public transport and whether it was possible to maintain a distance of 1.5 metres while using public transport.
+In the Wave 3 and Wave 4, respondents were also asked to indicate the number of hours per week that they used public transport for commuting to work.